How to Fix a Door That Won’t Latch in 10 Steps (with Pictures)

 How Does a Door Latch Work?

 When you turn the doorknob or twist a lever handle, you rotate an L-shaped metal bar called a cam.
-It pulls back (or retracts) the bolt so that it no longer holds the tongue in place.
+It pulls the bolt back (or retracts) so it no longer holds the tongue in place.
 This allows you to open the door.

 Purposes of a Strike Plate

-A regular door jamb is not strong, especially if it’s made from wood and hollow on the inside.
-Usually, the strike plate is made from steel.
-It attaches directly to the jamb with three-inch-long screws, substantially reinforcing it.
+A regular door jamb is not strong, especially if made of wood and hollow inside.
+Usually, the strike plate is made of steel.
+It attaches directly to the jamb with 3-inch-long screws, substantially reinforcing it.

-A standard dimensions strike plate will be about 2½ inches wide and 1⅛ inches tall.
-This provides much more area than just the lock cylinder itself.
+A standard strike plate will be about 2½ inches wide and 1⅛ inches tall.
+This provides much more area than just the lock cylinder.

-It can be a pain when your door won’t latch.
-But you don’t have to live with it.
+It can be frustrating when your door won’t latch, but you don’t have to live with it.
 With a few simple tools and a little know-how, you can tackle the problem yourself.
 It’ll save you money over calling a professional.

-Remember that doors are different.
+Remember, there are several causes of a door latch malfunctioning.
 So, if your door isn’t latching like it’s supposed to, check out the first step for more information on what you might be facing.
-Hopefully, these instructions have come in handy and you have fixed your door latch
+Hopefully, these instructions have come in handy, and you can fix your door latch.

 Featured Image Credit: Kawin Ounprasertsuk, Shutterstock